Agoric/documentation/main/zoe/guide/contracts/nft-drop.md

 return harden({ publicFacet });
 ```
-The contract is ready to be instantiated using the `E` as demonstrated in the test code below.
-In this snippet, the `nftName` for this collection is `PetRocks`, all of which are sold for the same fixed-price.
+The contract is ready to be instantiated using the `E(zoe).startInstance` as demonstrated in the test code below.In this snippet, the `nftName` for this collection is `PetRocks`, all of which are sold for the same fixed-price.

 ```js
   const terms = harden({